Have you ever heard the saying “you have to pay to play”? This saying rings particularly true when it comes to playing sports.

 There have even been reports about untreated injuries leading to methicillin-resistant staphylococcus aureus (MRSA).

 To protect your feet while skateboarding, you should make sure that you’re wearing flat-bottom shoes with adequate support.
 There are a variety of companies that produce shoes that are made for the sole purpose (no pun intended) of skateboarding.
 These shoes are made to handle the impact of jumping down enormous obstacles.
+You can also look for shoe insoles that are specifically made for skateboarders.
+Several brands, such as Protalus, use premium materials that absorb the impact of each jump to help you keep moving.

 Additionally, you’ll want to wear shoes that fit correctly.
 Do you know your “true” shoe size?
 If not, you should book a shoe fitting appointment with a foot and ankle specialist.